 My version increases the calories slightly as I used full fat extra mature cheddar rather than reduced fat cheese as noted in the original recipe.
-The quantity of cheese isn't huge...so shouldn't add that many!!
+The quantity of cheese isn't huge...so doesn't add that many!!

 The end result is a really delicious full of flavour healthy meal to enjoy any night of the week.